 How are Medical History and Records Important for a Disability Claim?

-In a disability case, your medical history is important to show a progression of a disease and the limitations that it causes.
+In a disability case, your medical history is important to show the progression of a disease and the limitations that it causes.
 If you have been dealing with your condition for a while, we can use your history to show unsuccessful trials of treatment.

-It is important when you meet with your representative or case manager to be open and honest and remember everything you can about your medical history and the doctors, specialist, and facilities you went to for treatment.
+It is important when you meet with your representative or case manager to be open and honest and remember everything you can about your medical history and the doctors, specialists, and facilities you went to for treatment.
 These things are going to be important to build your case.

 For disability claims, your medical history is a testament to the journey you've undertaken in battling your condition.
 Through it, we can demonstrate the progression of your ailment, showcasing the numerous trials of treatment you've undergone.
 While sharing a comprehensive history might feel daunting, remember that your openness and honesty provide the foundation for a thorough and effective case.